Harriet Hall: Criticism of alternative medicine

 Hall was an outspoken critic of alternative medicine, often questioning its effectiveness.
 "If it were shown to be truly effective, it would be part of regular medicine."
 In her work she emphasized the importance of following the scientific evidence for or against any remedy.
-When asked about the anti-cold remedy Airborne she said, "There's more evidence for chicken soup than for Airborne.
+When asked about the cold remedy Airborne she said, "There's more evidence for chicken soup than for Airborne.
 In the absence of any credible double-blind studies to support the claims for Airborne, I'll stick to hand washing."
-She also criticized the U.S. Army for its use of acupuncture, saying "the idea that putting needles in somebody's ear is going to substitute for things like morphine is just ridiculous."
+She criticized the U.S. Army for its use of acupuncture: "the idea that putting needles in somebody's ear is going to substitute for things like morphine is just ridiculous."

 Hall publicly criticized the recommendations and products of Daniel G. Amen in an article at Quackwatch and elsewhere, saying "Amen's recommendations defy science, common sense and logic."
-She also criticized many other proponents of alternative therapies, including Andrew Weil.
+She criticized many other proponents of alternative therapies, including Andrew Weil.

 Hall was an advisor to Quackwatch as well as an Associate Editor and frequent author of the Science-Based Medicine blog.

-In 2022, Hall published a children's book called "There's No Such Thing as the Tooth Fairy!" about kids who debate the existence of the Tooth fairy.
+In 2022, Hall published a children's book called There's No Such Thing as the Tooth Fairy! about kids who debate the existence of the tooth fairy.
 Hall had previously coined the term "tooth fairy science" to refer to studying a phenomenon before establishing its existence.

-Hall emphasized her "SkepDoc's Rule", which states, "Before you believe a claim, find out who disagrees with it and why."
+Hall emphasized her "SkepDoc's Rule", which states: "Before you believe a claim, find out who disagrees with it and why."
 She elaborates, "Once you have located the opposing arguments you can evaluate which side has the most credible evidence and the fewest logical fallacies.
 It's usually easy to spot the winner."

 Hall firmly advocated for only one standard of evidence: